dracolim/IS442-Quantum/README.md

 4. Once created, run the `build.bat` file in the terminal.
 The `build.bat` file will download apache-maven-3.9.1-bin.zip and set it to your local maven environment variable.
 The `mvn spring-boot:run` command will also be executed and the Spring Boot application should load all the necessary data into the database.
 <br>
 <img width="500" alt="Screenshot 2023-03-27 at 2 41 29 PM" src="https://user-images.githubusercontent.com/89119401/229340309-9540cbd6-7a99-4e6b-9c78-47cc0769e60c.png">

 ## Accessing the Front-End Pages
 - The front-end pages are located in the `frontend` folder, explanation for the respective pages are shown below:
+1. To be able to use the pages, firstly Login in the Login page with the correct email and password
+    * For Vendor:
+        * Email: vendor.3@gmail.com
+        * Password: 123456
+    * For Admin:
+        * Email:
+        * Password:
+    * For Approver:
+        * Email:
+        * Password:

 ### Login Page
 <code>login_home.html</code>